 Method 3: Tag Pages for Top Contributors

-Every technology on Stack Overflow has a tag page at stackoverflow.com/questions/tagged/[tag-name].
-Navigate to the “Users” tab within a tag to see the highest-reputation contributors for that specific technology.
-This is the fastest way to build a shortlist of verified experts in a niche skill.
+At stackoverflow.com/questions/tagged/[tag-name], every technology has a dedicated tag page.
+Navigate to the “Users” tab within any tag to see the highest-reputation contributors for that specific technology - the fastest way to build a shortlist of verified experts in a niche skill.

-For example, the top answerers in [kubernetes] or [terraform] are often the same engineers writing production-grade infrastructure at major companies.
-These people are extremely hard to find through traditional job board sourcing because they’re rarely looking.
-But their expertise is publicly verifiable.
+Top answerers in [kubernetes] or [terraform] are often the same engineers writing production-grade infrastructure at major companies - people who are extremely hard to find through traditional job board methods because they’re rarely looking.
+Their expertise, however, is publicly verifiable.

-Tag pages are especially useful for niche technologies.
-Languages like Rust, Elixir, or Solidity have smaller talent pools where the top 50 answerers on Stack Overflow represent a meaningful percentage of the world’s experts.
+Niche technologies benefit most from this method.
+Languages like Rust, Elixir, or Solidity have smaller talent pools where the top 50 answerers on Stack Overflow represent a meaningful percentage of the world’s experts in that area.
 You won’t find that concentration of verified talent on any other platform.

 Method 4: Stack Exchange Data Explorer (SEDE)

-The most powerful - and least known - recruiter tool on Stack Overflow is the Stack Exchange Data Explorer (SEDE).
-It’s a free SQL interface that queries the entire Stack Overflow database.
-You don’t need to be a SQL expert; there are pre-built queries you can run with a few clicks.
+SEDE is the most powerful - and least known - recruiter tool on Stack Overflow.
+The Stack Exchange Data Explorer is a free SQL interface that queries the entire Stack Overflow database.
+No SQL expertise required - pre-built queries run with a few clicks.

-Here’s a practical example.
 Say you’re hiring a senior Python developer in the United States.
-Navigate to SEDE, click “Compose Query,” and run something like this.
-The query below targets SEDE’s live public database and typically returns results in a few seconds:
+Navigate to SEDE, click “Compose Query,” and run something like this - the query targets SEDE’s live public database and typically returns results in a few seconds:

 SELECT TOP 100